lanng/js-studies/README.md

 # 30 days JavaScript study

-### On this repo, I'll add some studies that I do daily
+### On this repo, I will add some studies that I do daily following the curse of wesbos #JavaScript30